tech-sketch/SeqAL/docs/TUTORIAL_6_Query_Setup.md

 ## Query on Sentence

-If we set `token_based` as `False`, this will count `query_number` as sentence number.
-We prefer give a percentage query number to query data instead of a fixed query numher.
+If we set `token_based` as `False`, this will count `query_number` as a sentence number.
+We prefer to give a percentage query number to query data instead of a fixed query number.

 ```python